akoksal/akoksal.github.io/_posts/2020-04-24-review-of-miracles-of-human-language-from-coursera.md

     <iframe width="500" height="315" src="https://www.youtube.com/embed/3oef68YabD0?start=5" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>
     </div>
 6. **Sociolinguistic**<br>
     Last week, sociolinguistics is introduced by Labov's study about language change in Philadelphia.
 Politeness theory is also explained.
-I liked the idea of politeness theory.
+I like the idea of politeness theory.
 Check out this well-prepared Wikipedia article about it: [Politeness Theory](https://en.wikipedia.org/wiki/Politeness_theory)

     In the end, Adele Goldberg talks about the constructionist approach in language learning.